csfeeser/terraform/for_eachpractice.md

 <img src="https://miro.medium.com/max/651/1*feDY6Noa9b7WmizyIMcASQ.jpeg" alt="drawing" width="300"/>

-Yesterday we were able to put Terraform into actual practice by automating the creation of infrastructure on Azure.
-The next step you'll want to take is by doing more with less... by using loops!
+Yesterday we started exploring the wonderful world of loops in Terraform!Today we'll try to apply it a bit more practically!

 #### PART 1:
 - Take the module below.
-We'll use `null_resource` because not everyone has access to Azure.
+We'll use `null_resource`, but pretend we're creating resource groups in Azure.
 - Add a `for_each` meta-argument to the resource block; loop over the `rgs` variable in `locals`.
 - `[alpha, bravo, charlie]` are the names of the "resource groups," and `[eastus, southindia, westus2]` are the regions!